• Home

 From "Little Heart Ceramics" by Jim Wiege and Audrey and Darrel Spencer, copyrighted 1999.

 Tony Helbling, the owner and founder of L & H Manufacturing, originally was successfully selling branding irons all over the United States and Canada.
 He thought that the ranchers would like to have their brands on a ceramic figure of their prize cattle.
 Little Heart Ceramics was started because of this concept during 1959.
 Little Heart's main business consisted of specialty advertising items.
-Mr. Helbling was very fortunate indeed to be able to buy the original Messer moulds from Joe Messer of Bowman, North Dakota.
-Included among the molds were cattle molds in four different sizes in breeds such as Herefords, Holsteins, and Black Angus.
-Joe and Eunice Messer had ceased their production during 1956.

 While calling on his distributors, Tony would show customers a sample of the ceramic cattle and many sales were made this way.
 Many orders came in on a regular basis from retailers for the cattle and other figurines.